-Lexus RX350 owners have reported 3 problems associated with tire pressure monitoring system (under the tire category).
+Lexus RX350 owners have reported 3 problems related to tire pressure monitoring system (under the tire category).

-The vehicle involved is a 2010 Lexus Rx350.
 Tire pressure sensors appear to be overly sensitive in Lexus vehicles.
 I own 2009 and 2010 Rx350s and both have issues with false alarms, and I was told that the dealer sees at least 20 cars a day with false alarms and they are selling nitrogen inflation gas to reduce the rate of false alarms.
 Although it's not very serious issue as far as direct safety is concerned, it can lead into the situation where the drivers will start ignoring the warning light that can cause dangerous conditions.
 If the equipment has high false positive rates, the manufacturer should address the issue, but there is no indication that it's doing one.
-This tire pressure monitoring system issue occurred Dec.
-9, 2010.

 See all problems of the 2010 Lexus RX350.